Shivangi Prajapati

 • Benefits: Protects against free radicals that trigger melanin overproduction.

-• How to consume: Walnut is the best food to reduce melanin; you can add them to yogurt and smoothies or eat them fresh.
+• How to consume: Walnut is the best food to reduce melanin; you can add them to yoghurt and smoothies or eat them fresh.

 Additional Dietary Tips for Managing Melanin Levels